 - Homes for sale in Blackstone

 The area of Blackstone Boulevard Realty Plat Historic District is more commonly known by the much shorter and simpler name of Blackstone.
-Located right above Wayland, it joins its neighbor as another safe community with a crime rate that is 49% lower than the United States average and 63% lower than the Providence average.
-It is by far the richest neighborhood in Providence with a median household income of over $127,000.
+This historic neighborhood is located right above Wayland in the east side of Providence; it joins its neighbor as another safe community with a crime rate that is 48% lower than the United States average and 63% lower than the Providence average.

+As one of the best neighborhoods in Providence, it is also by far the richest neighborhood in Providence.
+The median household income here is over $160,000, so while the cost of living might be slightly higher due to home prices, the location and amenities are well worth it.
 Blackstone stands as the location of Brown Stadium, a 20,000-seat arena where the Brown University football team plays.
-Enjoyable activities in Blackstone can be found at places like the Ladd Observatory and Festival Ballet Providence.
+Enjoyable activities in Blackstone can be found at places like the Ladd Observatory and Festival Ballet Providence, but overall, it’s primarily a residential neighborhood full of beautiful single family homes.

 4. Downtown Providence – The Center Point of the City